 3.1 A review has been undertaken of Part 3 (Responsibility for Functions) and Part 5 (Codes and Protocols) of the Constitution.
-Some additional items, which have arisen during the review, are also covered in this report:-
+Some additional items, which have arisen during the review, are also covered in this report.
+The documents submitted to Committee include 'track changes' so that Members are fully aware of the proposed amendments compared to the provisions included in existing documentation.